-The law office of Phyllis G. Bossin & Associates, A Legal Professional Association, offers decades of experience in representing clients in Hamilton and surrounding counties, as well as northern Kentucky.
+The law office of Phyllis G. Bossin Co., L.P.A., offers decades of experience in representing clients in Hamilton and surrounding counties, as well as northern Kentucky.

 Unmarried persons who are cohabiting do not enjoy any legal status in Ohio.
 No rights exist in the common law, and the lack of rights for unmarried persons has been made abundantly clear by the recent passage of a constitutional amendment defining marriage as between one man and one woman, and stating that unmarried persons shall not be entitled to the legal incidents of marriage.